lwilletts/fwm/README.md

 #### group

-Basic groups script for workspace management.
+Basic groups script for control window visibility.
+Add windows to a group individually.
+Separate calls for showing, hiding and toggling the groups can be used.
+See `watcher` for autogroup behaviour.

 #### move